in the State of California, Inc.

 A few of our Colony Members attending a lively Thanksgiving Program celebrating Mayflower Compact day at MCAS Miramar.

 Next Happening: Colony Luncheon with our speaker, Mr. Gabe Selak of the San Diego History Center.

 When: Saturday, 16 May 2015, 11:00 am (gathering), 11:30 (lunch and meeting)

 Where: MCAS Miramar Officer's Club

-Program: A delicious lunch and Colony Meeting, as well as our guest speaker, Dr. Eve Kornfeld of SDSU, who will speak to us on General and 1st U.S. President, George Washington.
+Program: A delicious lunch and Colony Meeting, as well as our guest speaker, Mr. Gabe Selak of the San Diego History Center, who will speak to us about the "History of Balboa Park".

 ~ ~ ~